hyperfluid-tech/corkboard/README.md

 Once the container is up, navigate to `http://localhost:8080` in your browser.

-If no `config.toml` is mounted, a default one is generated.
-If the articles directory is empty, a welcome post is created automatically.
+The `articles` directory will be created if it does not exist, and a welcome post will be generated automatically.
+You can configure any setting using environment variables prefixed with `CORKBOARD_`.

 ## Writing Articles